 Tax rates vary depending on the type of income you are reporting e.g. employment income, interest income, dividends, and capital gains.
 The fixed tax bracket amounts increase every year depending on the inflation rate.

-The combined federal and provincial tax rates that apply to your taxable income is referred to as your marginal tax rate.
+The combined federal and provincial tax rate that applies to your taxable income is referred to as your marginal tax rate.

 Both federal and provincial taxes are administered by the Canada Revenue Agency, except for Quebec, where it is collected via Revenu Quebec.

-Here’s a quick take on how the above tax brackets work for 2021.
+Here’s a quick take on how the above tax brackets worked for 2022.
 You pay:

 - 12.16% on the next $70,000 (i.e. on the portion of taxable income over $150,000 up to $220,000), plus